CS112-ProfeSoto/UD1/README.md

 ## Tips
 - Note that you can always add more to your project later, but start conservative with your design and be thoughtful with how you use each OOP concept
-    - Most likely you will need several concrete classes, so make sure to create the UML class diagram for each
+    - Most likely you will need several concrete classes, so make sure to create the UML class diagram for each class.
     - However, you can start simple!
 Keep your UML class diagrams minimal as you brainstorm and get advice from tutors, classmates, your instructor, etc.
-    - Make sure you are using the right relationship between classes (composition vs. inheritance vs. inner class)
+    - Make sure you are using the right relationship between classes (composition vs. inheritance vs. inner class).
 - I recommend you choose the model class that is most fundamental to your project.
 That might be an abstract class!
-- You can mimic UD0, where the Card class was the most fundamental part to the project and the tester was provided (CardTester.java)
+- You can mimic UD0, where the Card class was the most fundamental part to the project and the tester was provided (CardTester.java).
+- Note: you cannot submit the Card class from UD1 to satisfy the concrete class requirement.

 Your ultimate goal is to plan as much as possible, so that the feedback you get helps with your final project implementation as much as possible.
 You are coding the bare minimum (just one class) because we want to emphasize the planning before we fully commit to a full project when we haven't gone over all concepts/tools in the course yet!

 ## Useful Tools
-You're using some really sophisticated development tools, take advantage!
-Here are some suggestions to help you draw your UML diagrams:
+Here are some tools to help you draw your UML diagrams:
 - Paper + Pencil
     - A classic, use it to brainstorm and send me pictures of to give you quick and simple guidance!
     - You'll need to digitize whatever you submit, so checkout the others below at some point to prepare your UD1 submission